Igor-Ratajczak/Main-css/README.md

 For more detailed information on available classes and their usage, please refer to the documentation.
 ## Contributing

 Contributions to Main-css are welcome!
-If you have any suggestions, bug reports, or feature requests, please feel free to submit them through the issue tracker.
+If you have any suggestions, bug reports, or feature requests, please feel free to submit them through the [issue tracker](https://github.com/Igor-Ratajczak/Main-css/issues).
 We appreciate your feedback and involvement in improving the library.
 ## License

-Main-css is licensed under the MIT License.
+Main-css is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute the library according to the terms of the license.
-## Acknowledgements

-We would like to express our gratitude to the open-source community for their invaluable contributions and inspirations.
 ## Get in Touch

 If you have any questions or need further assistance, you can reach us at [betelgeza6](mailto:betelgeza6@gmail.com).
 We would be happy to help you!